itobey/fddb-exporter/README.md

 - Interactive Swagger UI for easy API exploration and testing
 - A special API endpoint to find correlations to matching dates for checking food allergies
-- **MCP server** (opt-in) so an AI assistant can answer questions about your diary in natural language, with ready-made workflows for a weekly review, a trigger-food analysis, a protein gap check and a logging hygiene check
+- **MCP server** (opt-in) so an AI assistant can answer questions about your diary in natural language, with ready-made workflows for a weekly review, a trigger-food analysis, a protein gap check and a logging hygiene check — read-only by default, with optional tools to export fresh data from FDDB on request
 - **Automatic version checks** with notifications when updates are available

 # Prerequisites